genedan/TmVal/docs/usage/growth/simple.rst

 Examples
 ========================

 Let's repeat the above examples using the TmVal package.
-Let's start by importing SimpleAmt, which is a class that can be used for simple interest calculations:
+Let's start by importing ``SimpleAmt``, which is a class that can be used for simple interest calculations:

 .. ipython:: python